splunk-terraform/terraform-provider-signalfx/website/docs/r/detector.html.markdown

     * `parameterized_subject` - (Optional) Custom notification message subject when an alert is triggered.
 See <https://docs.signalfx.com/en/latest/detect-alert/set-up-detectors.html#about-detectors#alert-settings> for more info.
     * `runbook_url` - (Optional) URL of page to consult when an alert is triggered.
 This can be used with custom notification messages.
     * `tip` - (Optional) Plain text suggested first course of action, such as a command line to execute.
 This can be used with custom notification messages.
+* `viz_options` - (Optional) Plot-level customization options, associated with a publish statement.
+    * `label` - (Required) Label used in the publish statement that displays the plot (metric time series data) you want to customize.
+    * `display_name` - (Optional) Specifies an alternate value for the Plot Name column of the Data Table associated with the chart.
+    * `color` - (Optional) Color to use : gray, blue, azure, navy, brown, orange, yellow, iris, magenta, pink, purple, violet, lilac, emerald, green, aquamarine.
+    * `value_unit` - (Optional) A unit to attach to this plot.
+Units support automatic scaling (eg thousands of bytes will be displayed as kilobytes).
+Values values are `Bit, Kilobit, Megabit, Gigabit, Terabit, Petabit, Exabit, Zettabit, Yottabit, Byte, Kibibyte, Mebibyte, Gigibyte, Tebibyte, Pebibyte, Exbibyte, Zebibyte, Yobibyte, Nanosecond, Microsecond, Millisecond, Second, Minute, Hour, Day, Week`.
+    * `value_prefix`, `value_suffix` - (Optional) Arbitrary prefix/suffix to display with the value of this plot.

 **Notes**